Colorado Absentee Ballot Guide

 Apply for your absentee ballot

-Your absentee ballot application must be received by the close of business 7 days before the election if you would like your absentee ballot MAILED to you.
+Your application must be received by the close of business 7 days before the election if you would like your absentee ballot MAILED to you.
 Mail-In Ballots may be obtained IN PERSON at the County Clerk’s Office until close of business on the Friday proceeding election day.

 Receive, vote and return your absentee ballot